 Say the word Epcot to anyone who has been to Florida and you immediately think of Spaceship Earth; it is such an iconic landmark structure.

 Become a time-traveller as you travel from the dawn of time to the electronic age inside the giant 180 ft (55 m) high silver geosphere

 In recent years, its clean lines have been spoiled to some extent by the introduction of the Mickey Mouse hand, wand and epcot logo on the side and the Leave a Legacy structure in front of it.

-In the summer of 2007, Disney closed Leave a Legacy subscriptions and have started to remove the Mickey Mouse hand, wand and epcot logo from the side of Spaceship Earth.
+In the summer of 2007, Disney closed Leave a Legacy subscriptions and removed the Mickey Mouse hand, wand and epcot logo from the side of Spaceship Earth.